 "You can walk it, but come on in.
 Booker ain't going nowhere.
 He's laid up; broke his arm.
 Come on in.
 You look like something a raccoon found and refused to eat."
 Bride swallowed.
-For the past five years she'd only been told how strangely pretty she was-everywhere from everybody-stunning, dreamy, hot, wow!
+For the past five years she'd only been told how exotic, how gorgeous she was-everywhere from almost everybody-stunning, dreamy, hot, wow!
 Now this old woman with wooly red hair and judging eyes had deleted an entire vocabulary of compliments in one stroke.
 Once again she was the ugly, too black little girl in her mother's house.
 Queen curled her finger.
 "Get in here, girl.
 You need feeding."
 "Look, Miss Olive..."
 "Just Queen, honey.
-Step on in.
+And it's Ol-li-vay.
+Step on in here.
 I don't get much company and I know hungry when I see it."
 Well, that's true, thought Bride.
 Her anxiety during the night's long trip masked her stomach-yelling hunger.
 She obeyed Queen and was pleasantly surprised at the trailer's orderliness, comfort and charm.
-She had suspected she was being seduced into a witch's den.
-Obviously Queen sewed knitted, crocheted and made lace.
+She had wondered for a second if she was being seduced into a witch's den.
+Obviously Queen sewed, knitted, crocheted and made lace.
 Curtains, slipcovers, cushions, embroidered napkins were elegantly handmade.
-A quilt on the headboard of an empty bed, whose springs were apparently cooling outside, was pieced in soft colors like everything else. cleverly miss-matched.
+A quilt on the headboard of an empty bed, whose springs were apparently cooling outside, was pieced in soft colors and, like everything else, cleverly miss-matched.
 Small antiques such as picture frames and side tables were oddly placed.
 One whole wall was covered with photographs of children.
-A pot simmered on the two-burner stove.
-Queen, unaccustomed to being rebuffed, placed two porcelain bowls on linen \ and it's j'at AL, W mats along with matching napkins and silver soupspoons with filigreed handles.
+A pot simmered on the twoburner stove.
+Queen, unaccustomed to being rebuffed, placed two porcelain bowls on linen mats along with matching napkins and silver soupspoons with filigreed handles.

 Bride sat down at a narrow table on a chair with a decorative seat cushion and watched Queen ladle thick soup into their bowls.
 Pieces of chicken floated among peas, potatoes, corn kernels, tomato, celery, green peppers, spinach and a scattering of pasta shells.
 Bride couldn't identify the strong seasonings-curry?
-Cardamon?
+Cardamom?
 Garlic?
 Cayenne?
 Black pepper and red?
 But the result was manna.
 Queen added a basket of warm flat bread, joined her guest and blessed the food.
 Neither spoke for long minutes of eating.
-Finally, Bride asked, "Why were you burning your bedsprings?
+Finally, Bride looked up from her bowl, wiped her lips, sighed and asked her hostess, "Why were you burning your bedsprings?
 I saw you back there."
 "Bed bugs," answered Queen.
-"Every year I burn them out before they get started."
+"Every year I burn them out before the eggs get started."
 "Oh.
 I never heard of that."
-Then, feeling more comfortable with her host, asked, "What kind of stuff did Booker send you?
+Then, feeling more comfortable with the woman, asked, "What kind of stuff did Booker send you?
 You said he sent some writings."
-"He did.
+"Uh huh.
+He did.
 Every now and then.